Generic selectors

 Starting a new aquarium is exciting, but choosing the right fish makes or breaks the experience.
 Hardy, peaceful community species are the best choice for beginners.
 Use a compatibility chart before mixing species, and resist the urge to overstock.
 A lightly stocked tank is far easier to maintain and far more forgiving of the mistakes every new fishkeeper makes.

-Is the Aquarium Care: The Right for You?
+Is Aquarium Keeping Right for You?

 Frequently Asked Questions